shrek1802/locksmith-companion-database/README.md

-# Merged Database Pack
+# Merged Database Packs for app

-Upload this single file as `database_pack.zip`.

-It contains all available multi-pack manufacturer JSON files merged into one pack with one final manifest.json.

-Use this instead of uploading database_pack_1.zip, database_pack_2.zip, etc.
+This conatains all the Json files for the app